North Western Virginia Railroad

-The North Western Virginia Railroad was chartered by the Virginia General Assembly as the Northwestern Virginia Railroad on February 14, 1851 in order to build track from Grafton, West Virginia to Parkersburg, West Virginia.
-Future statehood advocate and U.S. Senator Peter G. Van Winkle of Parkersburg began as the Northwestern Railroad's secretary in 1852 and served as its President through the American Civil War.
+The North Western Virginia Railroad was chartered by the Virginia General Assembly on February 14, 1851, in order to build track from Grafton, West Virginia to Parkersburg, West Virginia.
+Future statehood advocate and U.S. Senator Peter G. Van Winkle of Parkersburg began as the company's secretary in 1852 and served as its president through the American Civil War.

 Rival routes

 Although western Virginia farmers (as well as timber and mine interests) had long wished a railroad to transport their produce and raw materials for sale to eastern cities, the Virginia General Assembly had heavily favored the interests of its ports, especially Richmond, Virginia (on the James River) and Norfolk, Virginia (the major civilian port at Hampton Roads).
 Thus it had subsidized the James River Canal, as well as various central Virginia railroads which in 1850 were renamed the Virginia Central Railroad.
 However, neither Virginia corporation was able to finish planned construction across the Appalachian Mountains.
 The canal route planned early in the century would have connected to the Kanawha River, which joined the Ohio River at Parkersburg, but digging proved expensive, as was continual cleanup of flood debris and damage.
 The Virginia Central Railroad spun off the Blue Ridge Railroad to reach the Shenandoah Valley mid-century, but was only able to reach Clifton Forge by 1857, far short of crossing the Appalachians.

 Meanwhile, the Baltimore and Ohio Railroad (B&O) had chosen a less mountainous route to connect to the Ohio River valley.
 Its route to some extent paralleled the National Road, which crossed the Ohio River at Wheeling.
 Because the Chesapeake and Ohio Canal was its rival for shipping coal (early coal fields were developed in western Maryland), it had refused to allow the B&O to lay track along the canal's right of way.
 Thus, the B&O chose a route on the other side of the Potomac River through Harpers Ferry, Virginia.
 Still, crossing mountains increased costs and caused delays, as did financial panics, and the B&O needed a charter extension in 1847 from the Virginia General Assembly.
-As part of the compromise that allowed the B&O to reach Wheeling, the B&O would also lay track to Grafton, where eventually it connected with the Northwestern Virginia Railroad.
+As part of the compromise that allowed the B&O to reach Wheeling, the B&O would also lay track to Grafton, where eventually it connected with the North Western Virginia Railroad.

-Thus, the B&O reached Wheeling in 1853 and expected the Northwestern Virginia Railroad to reach Parkersburg in about a year, although that line actually opened in July, 1857.
+Thus, the B&O reached Wheeling in 1853 and expected the North Western Virginia Railroad to reach Parkersburg in about a year, although that line actually opened in July, 1857.
 Trackage connected to St. Louis, Missouri, eventually superseding the still-dangerous Ohio River steamboats.
 Meanwhile, another rival line, the Pennsylvania Railroad (which moved passengers and freight to Philadelphia) sought connections to western Virginia at Wheeling (via the Hempfield Railroad) as well as to Marietta, Ohio (10 miles north of Parkersburg; via the Pittsburgh and Connellsville Railroad).